jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ## Fully Qualified Table/View Names
 Some Integrated Development Environments (IDE), such as SQL Server Management Studio, allow users to define the working database for a particular query.
-This allows users to ommit the database when referencing tables/views e.g. using `Retail.Customer` instead of `AlohaCo.Retail.Customer`.
+This allows users to omit the database when referencing tables/views e.g. using `Retail.Customer` instead of `AlohaCo.Retail.Customer`.
 Using Fully Qualified Names (FQN) removes database ambiguity by always listing the database.
 This is especially helpful when SQL is shared to others.
 ### <span style="color: green">A. Good</span>
-* Use fully qualified names for tables and views: Database.Schema.TableOrViewName.
+* Use fully qualified names for tables and views: Database.Schema.TableOrViewName
 <pre>
 SELECT
       CU.Name